opentext-idol/idol-rich-media-tutorials/tutorials/showcase/face-recognition/README.md

 - Face recognition confidence
 - Face match rank

-> To get more data, you can allow for multiple matches using the `MaxRecognitionResults` parameter and setting a relatively low `RecognitionThreshold`.
+> TIP: To get more data, you can allow for multiple matches using the `MaxRecognitionResults` parameter and setting a relatively low `RecognitionThreshold`.

 With these values to hand, you can straightforwardly check how, *e.g.* changing the `RecognitionThreshold` or `MinSize` parameters would have affected your accuracy metric, without the need to reprocess your sample video.

-> You will find that performance will drop off sharply as faces get smaller.
+> TIP: You will find that performance will drop off sharply as faces get smaller.
 We recommend a minimum face size of 150 pixels but you can work with smaller faces if you are willing to live with reduced performance.

 #### Tips